atodorov/atodorov.github.com/source/_posts/2013-04-08-what-runs-your-startup-maistorplus.markdown

 The team is also runner up at the Start IT Smart [3Challenge](http://www.3challenge.com/startups/season-3/).
 [Boris Sanchez](http://meisterplus.com/about/team) shared their technical mojo.
-Read on!

 Main Technologies
 -----------------